jveitchmichaelis/deeplabel/README.md

 * Pascal
 * COCO (experimental)
 * Google Cloud Platform (e.g. for AutoML)
+* TFRecord (for the Tensorflow Object Detection library)
+  * Note this uses protobuf directly and there is _no_ dependency on Tensorflow.
+I believe this is one of the few implementations of TFRecord writing in c++.

 Deeplabel treats your data as "golden" and does not make any attempt to modify it directly.
 This is a safe approach to avoid accidental corruption of a dataset that you spent months collating.
 As such, when you export labels, a copy of your data will be created with associated label files.
 For example, KITTI requires frames to be numerically labelled.
 In the future, augmentation may also be added, which is another reason to **not** modify your existing images.